• Share this on:

 Threats

-• Using recycled materials may create new concerns about the precise material content and the relevant legal requirements.
+• Using recycled materials may create concerns about the precise material content and the relevant legal requirements.

 Tips:

-5. Changing global supply chains: Spreading risks
+5. Changing global supply chains

 Figure 13: Obstacles to reshoring for HDHT stakeholders